MOSES * EGYPT * SPAETH

 :: OvS's reply.
 Is the Masonic history rooted in the mystery cults of the Ancient Egypt?
 The ancient initiation cults mentioned in my book-series on Moses have brought about different questions from the readers, the questions about looking up relevant issues within this huge area, and even requests about possible, cult related guidance.

 Again, it can be said that such subjects are not in the focus of me as the writer, and I refrain from authoritative insight in the subject.
-Nevertheless, the many books on the history of Freemasons and e.g. about Rosicrusians may probably be of interest and some help for the readers to look deeper into the subject, for instance, with a new view on certain parts of the "spiritually" related geometry as mentioned here:
+Nevertheless, the many books on the history of Freemasons and e.g. about Rosicrucians may probably be of interest and some help for the readers to look deeper into the subject, for instance, with a new view on certain parts of the "spiritually" related geometry as mentioned here:

 Cf. also the presentation of certain excerpts, also published in Ove von Spaeth's web articles like "Pattern, Universe, and Ancient Knowledge" and "The Knights Templar’s Knowledge from Egypt - and Moses" - on present web-site's Zenith files or at http://www.thirax.dk.